-External directors Reason for election Expected field of expertise and kn owledge Attendance at Board of Directors' meetings Madoka Mayuzumi As a haiku poet, Madoka Mayuzumi has made wide-ranging contributions to the fields of art and culture in Japan and overseas.
+External directors Reason for election Expected field of expertise and knowledge Attendance at Board of Directors' meetings Madoka Mayuzumi As a haiku poet, Madoka Mayuzumi has made wide-ranging contributions to the fields of art and culture in Japan and overseas.
 Her expertise and experience is expected to contribute to our efforts to realize business management that emphasizes diversity, making her an appropriate external director for the Group.
-14/14 Shigeru Saito It is anticipated that Shigeru Saito will enhance management supervisory functions by providing input from various perspectives based on his extensive knowledge and experience as a representative director of another company.
-Corporate management, international insight, and digital transformation 14/14 Tsunehiko Iwai hiko Iwai In addition to his extensive knowledge and experience as a business manager, Tsunehiko Iwai can also be expected to contribute to management using his specialist knowledge relating to research, production, and various fields of technology.
-Corporate management, law, compli- sustainability, diversity and inclus clusion, arketing, 14/14 External Audit & Attendance at Board of Directors' meeting s and Audit & Su pervisory Board meetings Supervisory Board members Reason for election Board of Directors' meetings Audit & Supe ervisory Board meetings Hiroshi Shirai Specialized knowledge of accounting and finance as a certified public accountant make Hiroshi Shirai an appropriate external Audit & Supervisory Board member for the Group.
-14/14 14/14 15/15 Mitsuhiro Hamamoto Mitsuhiro Hamamoto's experience and specialized knowledge as an attorney make him an appropriate external Audit & Supervisory Board member.
-1 14/14 1 15/15 Minoru Shimada Minoru Shimada can be expected to contribute to our audit and supervisory structure by using his extensive experience in the financial sector and his knowledge as a business 15/15
+Sustainability, diversity and inclusion, personnel development, and organizational development 14/14 Shigeru Saito It is anticipated that Shigeru Saito will enhance management supervisory functions by providing input from various perspectives based on his extensive knowledge and experience as a representative director of another company.
+Corporate management, international insight, and digital transformation 14/14 Tsunehiko Iwai In addition to his extensive knowledge and experience as a business manager, Tsunehiko lwai can also be expected to contribute to management using his specialist knowledge relating to research, production, and various fields of technology.
+Corporate management, law, compliance, sustainability, diversity and inclusion, organizational development, marketing, technology, and production quality control 14/14

+External Audit & Reason for election Attendance at Board of Directors' meetings and Audit & Supervisory Board meetings Supervisory Board members Reason for election Board of Directors' meetings Audit & Supervisory Board meetings Hiroshi Shirai Specialized knowledge of accounting and finance as a certified public accountant make Hiroshi Shirai an appropriate external Audit & Supervisory Board member for the Group.
+14/14 15/15 Mitsuhiro Hamamoto Mitsuhiro Hamamoto's experience and specialized knowledge as an attorney make him an appropriate external Audit & Supervisory Board member.
+14/14 15/15 Minoru Shimada Minoru Shimada can be expected to contribute to our audit and supervisory structure by using his extensive experience in the financial sector and his knowledge as a business manager, as well as his overseas experience.
+14/14 15/15